OARS-SAFS/Website-Design/README.md

     - creating some post(s)
   - provide feedback to a peer

+IV. **Professional websites tips**
+  - clean color scheme
+  - easy to navigate
+  - good visuals
+  - easy to find your CV
+  - What else?

 V. **Conclusion**
   - Demo what to do if you want to change website templates
   - Continue discussions in github repo issues section